-A work permit is given for a specific period of time that is never longer than 2 years.
+A Swedish work permit (in Swedish: arbetstillstånd) is given for a specific period of time that is never longer than 2 years.
 A work permit can not be given for a period longer than the employment contract lasts.
 Before your work permit expires you can apply for an extension.
 Make sure to do this in time, since it is significantly more difficult to get your application approved otherwise.

 6. Can I bring my family to Sweden on a work permit?